bravecollective/neucore-connector-boilerplate/README.md

 - Install dependencies with `composer install`.
 - Copy `.env.dist` to `.env` and adjust values or set the corresponding environment variables in another way.
 - Add any URL you need in `config/routes.php`.
 - If you need groups from Brave Core to secure routes, see `Bootstrap::enableRoutes()`, enable the appropriate middlewares and configure your roles in `config/security.php`.

+See https://www.slimframework.com/docs/v4/start/web-servers.html for how to set up a web server.

 ## Changelog